Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 <a name="manual"></a>
 ## Manual

 This section is the user guide for the application.
-This section is the user guide for the application.
 All the questions you ask yourself about it are discussed there.
 So don't hesitate to take a look at it depending on the question you have, or the problem you are having.

 <a name="how_to_start_the_application"></a>